HOW MUCH IS YOUR INJURY FROM AN UBER ACCIDENT WORTH?

 We can tell you if you have a case or not within five minutes, Call (888) 488-1391

 Uber accidents involve different rules compared to typical collisions.
 In California, Uber drivers are independent contractors.
 While this would normally protect the company from liability in driver-caused accidents because drivers are not employees, several complicated lawsuits surrounding this issue have ended with the courts holding the company accountable for certain accidents.
-After a rideshare crash, retain a competent attorney.
+After a rideshare crash, retain a competent Uber accidents law firm.

 Rideshare Insurance Requirements in California